 The Report, which appropriately does not call for IoT specific legislation, reflects the fact that the Internet of Things is in its infancy, and strongly supports context as a way to assess appropriate uses.
 The staff recognized concerns that a notice and choice approach could restrict unexpected new uses of data with potential societal benefits.
 They sensibly incorporated certain elements of the use-based model into its approach linking the idea of choices being keyed to context to take into account how the data will be used.

 The Future of Privacy Forum – which recently spearheaded the White House-endorsed “Student Privacy Pledge” with SIIA – has now partnered with ReThink Education to present a new and timely “Student Privacy Boot Camp” for ed tech companies.
-The goal of the training program is to gather ed tech companies – startups, small- and medium-sized companies […]

 We are pleased to announce that as of today, additional signatories to the FPF/SIIA Student Privacy Pledge include Aegis Identity, Agency for Student Health Research, Avepoint, besimpler, CPSI Ltd., Google, Khan Academy, Kidhoo, makkajai, MMS, National Student Clearinghouse, Navvie, Ripple Effects, Student Lap Tracker, and Tools4Ever.